tim-pipi/tp/docs/DeveloperGuide.md

       operations, which makes it easier to test for equality.
     * Allows us to strictly define which comparators are allowed.

-**Aspect: How feedback and details are returned from CommandResult**

 ### Undo Command

 #### Implementation